 Most hunters learn to hunt as kids.
 Their fathers or grandfathers teach them.
 I didn't start hunting until I was 31.
 Blame Santa Monica.
 It's not exactly a hunter's paradise.
 Or my family, who had no interest in meat outside of the grocery store.
-Sure, I'd shot a .22 at some paper in Boy Scouts and even had a crazy 8th grade science teacher that took me and a friend out to the desert with an arsenal of weapons to I guess, uh, learn about physics, but guns seemed cool and hunters seemed like hicks.
-Now I'm a hick, I guess.
+Sure, I'd shot a .22 at some paper in Boy Scouts and even had a crazy 8th grade science teacher that took me and a friend out to the desert with an arsenal of weapons to I guess, uh, learn about physics, but hunters always seemed like hicks.
+Now I'm a hick too, I guess.

 My hunting journey began when I took a job out of college writing for a business-to-business magazine in Chicago about the meat industry.
 I saw firsthand that meat came from real live animals and didn't just come into being fully formed as a slab of protein on a styrofoam tray.
 Later I read Michael Pollan's "Omnivore's Dilemma" and realized that despite my job I didn't really know much about meat at all.
 I decided that if I wanted to eat it, I'd have to be ok killing the animal that it came from.